Eddie Murphy: 1990–1998: Commercial decline and rebound

-1998–2018: Family-friendly films and Dreamgirls
+1998–2018: Family-friendly films, flops and Dreamgirls

 Murphy followed The Nutty Professor with a series of successful family-friendly movies like Mulan (1998), Dr. Dolittle (also 1998) and its 2001 sequel, the Shrek series, Daddy Day Care (2003), and The Haunted Mansion (also 2003), along with Nutty Professor II: The Klumps (2000).
 However, most of his movies meant for more adult audiences performed moderately; Metro (1997), I Spy (2002), and Showtime (2002) all grossed less than $40 million domestically, Holy Man (1998) performed poorly, grossing less than $13 million, and The Adventures of Pluto Nash (2002) is on record as one of the biggest financial failures all time, grossing just $7 million worldwide on a reported massive $110 million budget.
 An exception to this run of poorly received adult-themed films was the Frank Oz comedy Bowfinger (1999), also starring Steve Martin.
 The film garnered generally positive critical reviews and grossed $98 million at the box-office.

 Murphy starred in the motion picture version of the Broadway musical Dreamgirls (2006) as soul singer James "Thunder" Early.
 Murphy won a Golden Globe for Best Supporting Actor, as well as a Screen Actors Guild Award and a Broadcast Film Critics Association Award in that category.
 Several reviews for the film highlighted Murphy's performance while he received some pre-release Academy Awards buzz.

-Murphy was nominated for an Academy Award for Best Supporting Actor on January 23, 2007, but lost to Alan Arkin for his performance in Little Miss Sunshine—it was speculated that one of the reasons Murphy lost out on winning the Academy Award was the negative reviews of his subsequent film Norbit, released in early February 2007.
+Murphy was nominated for the Academy Award for Best Supporting Actor on January 23, 2007, but lost to Alan Arkin for his performance in Little Miss Sunshine—it was speculated that one of the reasons Murphy lost out on winning the Academy Award was the negative reviews of his subsequent film Norbit, released in early February 2007.
 Murphy notoriously exited the 79th Academy Awards as soon as Arkin was announced the winner.

-In 2007 Murphy was invited to join the Academy of Motion Picture Arts and Sciences.
+In 2007, Murphy was invited to join the Academy of Motion Picture Arts and Sciences.